AdrianKriger/geo3D_wrkshp/workshop/_build/html/_sources/before/what.md

 %
 ## 3. Is it useful?

 A LoD1 City Model, while basic, offers many advantages over 2D datasets.
-These may be used for shadow analyses, line of sight predictions, advanced flood simulation, or more advanced quantitative evaluations such as estimating wind comfort factor and simulating noise propagation.
+These may be used for shadow analyses, line of sight predictions, advanced flood simulation, or more advanced quantitative evaluations such as estimating wind comfort factor and simulating noise propagation {cite}`Biljecki2015`.

 As *geo3D* illustrates population estimation and the calculation of BVPC are also possible.